connie-feng/connie-feng.github.io/_posts/2019-12-08-japan-travel-tips.markdown

 The exchange rates with these two methods are much better than if you brought cash in USD and exchanged it to JPY.

+But seriously, using Suica in my Apple Wallet was the most convenient way to pay.
+And it even keeps track of how much you spent, so if you track your expenses, it can help you match up your Japanese receipts to what you bought.

 ### Laundry
 Consider staying in an airbnb or somewhere with a washing machine!
 There are usually no dryers though, so it might take a couple of days for something thick to dry.
 Bringing dry fit stuff would be a good idea, since those dry quickly!